hpjeonGIT/class/udemy_PostgreSQL/README.md

 - When query is searched, extracts username and block location/row only
   - Not entire data
 - Then sorts by some order
-- Builds TREE data structures
+- Builds TREE data structures (B-Tree, Hash, GiST, ...)
   - Adds helpers to the root node
     - Provides a criterion which branch might be taken
-  - Visits the corresponding leaf node, finding the blockrecord
+  - Visits the corresponding leaf node, finding the block record

 ## 191. Creating an index
 - `CREATE INDEX ON users(username);`